Boaz Levy: Career

-In 2013, Levy was promoted to Executive Vice President and General Manager of IAI's Systems, Missiles & Space Group, overseeing approximately 3,700 employees across six facilities in Yehud and Be'er Ya'akov.
-During his tenure, the group achieved record annual sales exceeding one billion dollars and amassed an order backlog of over seven billion dollars, becoming the most profitable division within IAI.
+In 2013, Levy was appointed executive vice president and general manager of IAI's Systems, Missiles & Space Group, overseeing approximately 3,700 employees across six facilities in Yehud and Be'er Ya'akov.
+During his tenure, the group reported annual sales exceeding one billion dollars and an order backlog of more than seven billion dollars, and was described as the company's most profitable at the time.

-During his roles at IAI, Levy led the signing of numerous major deals, including contracts for the sale of the "Barak 8" system worth 2.4 billion dollars, Israel's largest defense deal as of 2020, and the sale of the "Arrow" system to Germany, signed in September 2023, also the largest defense deal in Israel's history at that time, valued at 3.6 billion dollars.
+During his time at IAI, Levy was involved in agreements for the sale of the Barak 8 air and missile defense system, valued at 2.4 billion dollars, and in the Arrow air defense system agreement with Germany, signed in September 2023 and valued at 3.6 billion dollars.